ngrok/ngrok-docs/docs/guides/device-gateway/raspberry-pi.md

 ## Step 4: Configure ngrok to recover on outages

 The ngrok agent works with native OS services like `systemd`.
-This helps you ensure that the ngrok service is available even after machine restarts.
+This helps you ensure that the ngrok service is available even after the machine restarts.
 Before we do this though, it's useful to reserve a TCP address in the ngrok dashboard which allows you to reuse the same address each time the device is restarted.

 1. Navigate to the ngrok Dashboard and access [Cloud Edge > TCP Addresses](https://dashboard.ngrok.com/cloud-edge/tcp-addresses).
 Create a new TCP address with a description and click **Save**.
 Your new TCP address will look something like `1.tcp.ngrok.io:12345`.